freddy24-7/react-redux-cars/README.md

-# React Redux Playlist App
+# React Redux Car List App

-This is a simple React Redux application that allows you to create and manage playlists for movies and songs.
+This is a simple React Redux application that allows you to create a car list with search functionality and calculate the total cost of the cars.
-The code is taken from Steven Grider's [Modern React with Redux](https://www.udemy.com/course/react-redux/) course on Udemy.
-The code illustrates how to use Redux with React to manage the state of the application, using React Redux Toolkit.
-Beyond that, a useful search functionality is also part of this project.

 ## Prerequisites